Information Bottleneck-Guided Heterogeneous Graph Learning for Interpretable Neurodevelopmental Disorder Diagnosis: Discussion

 \subsection{IB Regularization Parameter Analysis}

 We conduct systematic experiments by adjusting the compression strength parameters $\beta$ for IBGraphFormer and $\beta_H$ for IB-HGAN to identify optimal combinations for information compression parameters.
 Displayed in Figure \ref{IB}, clear optimal regions emerge with pronounced sensitivity to parameter combinations.
 The ABIDE-I dataset demonstrates peak performance at $\beta = 0.8$ and $\beta_H = 0.5$, while ADHD-200 achieves optimal results at $\beta = 1.0$ and $\beta_H = 0.8$, indicating dataset-specific optimal compression-prediction trade-offs.
 Low $\beta$ values result in insufficient compression, allowing redundant connectivity patterns to dominate learned representations and compromising generalization capacity.
 Conversely, excessive compression eliminates diagnostically relevant neural patterns, particularly distributed connectivity signatures essential for NDDs characterization.
 The asymmetric performance landscapes suggest IBGraphFormer requires stronger regularization than IB-HGAN, reflecting the higher dimensionality and complexity of individual brain connectivity patterns compared to population-level demographic relationships \cite{sun2022structural}.
+While optimal parameters exhibit dataset-specific variations, we observe generalizable selection principles that facilitate systematic parameter tuning.
+We recommend starting with moderate values ($\beta = 0.8$, $\beta_H = 0.5$) as initial candidates, then prioritizing combinations that yield stable performance across multiple folds rather than peak single-fold performance, while verifying that learned biomarkers align with established neurobiological knowledge.
+For new datasets with similar characteristics, these default values provide strong starting points, with fine-tuning typically converging within a narrow range ($\pm 0.2$ for both parameters).